Medieinstitutet/fed24d-case-af-jobtech-team-4-1/README.md

 - Detailed view of a job ad, including description, deadlines and employer info.
 - Direct apply button ("Commit ansökan 😉").

-  _Note: This button is just for fun – it doesn’t actually submit an application._

 **About page ("/om-oss")**

 - Describes the idea behind Kodbanken and its mission.